 .
 Through the federal program, you can obtain federal funds directly from the U.S. Department of Education.
 See below to learn more about Federal and private loan programs.

 Stafford Loan Program - If you file a FAFSA and are enrolled at least half time, you may qualify for a Stafford Loan, which is a long-term, low-interest loan.

-Graduate PLUS Loans - You may also have the option of applying for a Graduate PLUS loan if you are enrolled at least half-time.
-The loan is credit-based.
-Graduate PLUS loans have a fixed interest rate of 7.9%.
-Click here to learn more.
+Graduate PLUS Loans - You may also have the option of applying for a Graduate PLUS loan if your unsubsidized loan does not cover all of your educational costs.

 Private Loan Options

 You may wish to consider one of the alternative loans that are available to graduate students in lieu of the Direct GradPLUS Loan.
 As the borrower, you must initiate the loan, which must subsequently be certified by the Office of Financial Aid.
 Generally, you must be creditworthy, and a cosigner must be creditworthy as well.
 While you may be able to borrow without a cosigner, having a cosigner may reduce the fees and/or the interest rate on the loan.
 A careful review of interest rates and their trends may be of value as you decide whether the Direct Grad PLUS or the alternative loan is the right choice for you.
 Please visit FASTChoice